 Below you’ll find our complete Pescetarian Diet Food Index (click to get our full Pescetarian Starter Guide) which breaks down which foods you can eat, which foods you can’t eat, and which foods we recommend you shouldn’t eat.

-Here’s what we eat in a typical day as pescatarian:
+Here’s what we eat on a typical day as pescatarians:

 For breakfast, our current staples are a hearty bowl of oatmeal (Tamryn’s choice) and a cup of Bulletproof coffee (LJ’s choice).